-Our attorneys represent a broad range of financial institutions and financial service providers, including banks, insurance companies, commercial lending entities, hedge funds, private equity funds, and mezzanine and subordinated debt lenders.
+Our Commercial Finance team represents a broad range of financial institutions and financial service providers, including banks, insurance companies, commercial lending entities, hedge funds, private equity funds, and mezzanine and subordinated debt lenders.
 Our real estate, tax, restructuring and other attorneys support our finance practice by providing the specialized expertise necessary to represent our clients on complex transactions throughout the life of the loan.

 We have significant expertise in asset-based financings. multi-state, multi-currency and cross-border secured financings, financings secured by unusual types of collateral, real estate financings, ESOP financings, healthcare financings, floor-plan financings, bridge financings, letter-of-credit facilities, interest rate swaps, leveraged acquisition transactions, and tax preferred financing.
 We regularly counsel first and second lien holders, as well as borrowers, in all aspects of subordinated and mezzanine debt transactions, including structuring, documenting, and negotiating subordination and intercreditor agreements and the equity enhancements involved in those types of transactions.